This post contains affiliate links.

 Peas

-Peas are a bit higher in calories than many other vegetables due to their high starch content.
-Like most beans they provide about 25 calories an ounce.
-They are, of course, a versatile bean used in many soups, stews, and pasta dishes.
+Peas are a starchy vegetable that most of us didnโt care for as kids.
+They are versatile beans used in many soups, stews, and pasta dishes.
 Snap peas (sugar snap peas) are among our favorite varieties used whole in spring salads.
-Our favorite early spring feel good use of garden peas is in this Vegetarian Shepherd’s Pie, or on a cool early spring day a Dutch Pea Soup.
+Our favorite early spring feel good use of garden peas is in this Vegetarian Shepherdโs Pie, or on a cool early spring day a pea soup.

 Radish

 Radishes are in season during the winter and up through May.
 They originated in Asia over 3,000 years ago, but are today grown pretty much worldwide.
-They are a low-calorie root that is mostly eaten raw, but that isn’t a hard rule.
-Here are 7 Radish Recipes that will make you want to eat your veggies!
+They are a low-calorie root that is mostly eaten raw, but that isnโt a hard rule.

 Rhubarb

 Rhubarb can be a spring or summer vegetable depending upon where you live.
 I grew up in Alaska, where spring was about 4 weeks long, but when the long summer days started Rhubarb grew around the neighborhood like crazy.
-We cut the thick red stalks and used them in desserts all summer.
+We cut the thick red stalks and used them in desserts all summer, and had 20 pounds more in the freezer for the winter.
 (We literally had a whole cookbook devoted to Rhubarb.)

 Spinach

-Spinach is in peak season through June, but of course is sold year round.
-You can use it in pretty much any use you would use lettuce, kale, or arugula.
-It is loaded with iron, protein, and a host of vitamins and micronutrients.
-Check out further nutritional information in our Everything Spinach Guide.
+Spinach is in peak season through June, but is sold year round.
+You can use it in pretty much any use you would use other leafy greens.
+It is loaded with iron, protein, and a host of vitamins and micronutrients.ย

 Spinach is infinitely useful in the kitchen.
-Put it in all your salads, on pizza, in breakfast cuisine like these Egg White Frittatas, and of course smoothies.
-Even if you aren’t a green smoothie fan, you are apt to like this Spinach Nutella Smoothie.
-We won’t lie to you and say it is low calorie, but it is oh so good and loaded with spinach infused nutrition.
-You can even feed spinach to your dog.
+Put it in all your salads, on pizza, in breakfast cuisine like theseย Egg White Frittatas, and for smoothies.
+Even if you arenโt a green smoothie fan, you are apt to like this Spinach Nutella Smoothie.
+We wonโt lie to you and say it is low-calorie, but it is oh so good and loaded with spinach-infused nutrition.

 Turnips

-Turnips are in peak season through April but are generally available year round.
-They taste rather like potatoes, or perhaps a combination of cabbage and potatoes.
-Turnips are often baked, boiled, or steamed, but the most common use may be to simply slicing them into garden salads.
-After a recent trip to Scotland, however, my indisputable favorite use is in this variation of Scottish Neeps and Tatties (neep is the Scottish nickname for turnip).
+Turnips are in peak season through April but are generally available year-round.
+Similar to radishes, they taste rather like potatoes or perhaps a combination of cabbage and potatoes.
+Turnips are often baked, boiled, or steamed, but the most common use may be to simply slice them into garden salads.
+After a recent trip to Scotland, however, my indisputable favorite use is in this variation of Scottish Neeps and Tatties (neep is the Scottish nickname for turnip).ย

 Watercress

-- Watercress: Is grown, as its name suggests, in water, and has the most pungent flavor of the varieties.
-You will want to be particularly diligent in cleaning watercress as it sometimes comes to the grocery still sandy.
-For more on watercress nutrition information as well as how to buy, store, and use watercress check out Watercress 101.
-And, did we say that cress makes a great Tropical Watercress Smoothie?
+- Watercress: It is grown, as its name suggests, in water and has the most pungent flavor of the varieties.
+You will want to be particularly diligent in cleaning the watercress as it sometimes comes to the grocery still sandy.
+And did we say that cress makes a great Tropical Watercress Smoothie?

 - Upland Cress: Is noted for its thinner stem and more delicate flavor.
 This variety often comes in plastic bags, with the cress still attached to the roots.